 Henry Gwillim’s Wikipedia page has been updated as of March 2022

-Much of this information is courtesy of Arthur MacGregor.
+Most of this information on this page is courtesy of Arthur MacGregor.
 Supplemental information courtesy of Anna Winterbottom and Victoria Dickenson.